1426 Coordinator, Property Control

 Experience: At least three years of experience in responsible supervisory positions in inventory management, property control, logistics, or a related area is required.
 Experience in hazardous waste safety management, industrial safety or a related area is preferred.

 Skills: Supervisory skills, particularly the ability to analyze, instruct, and delegate to others are required.
 Strong interpersonal communication, organizational, and administrative management skills are required.
 Computer skills, including the development of spreadsheets and reports, and with web and computer database applications, programs, and peripheral devices are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience with accounting procedures for credit cards, accounts payable, invoices, and internal and external billing is preferred.
 Experience in developing and maintaining work logs and reports for management review of departmental effectiveness is preferred.
 Work experience in higher education is preferred.

 Effort: The ability to lift and move equipment and supplies weighing up to 100 pounds is required to support staff during periods of high demand or reduced staffing.